RISHIKAREDDY2000/Training-Query/README.md

 # Training-Query (Corporate Learning Management System)

+> This project was completed as part of my Master’s program and demonstrates applied skills in backend development, scheduling, and training management systems.
 > Backend-first Corporate Learning Management System that automates training assignment, reminders, escalations, and reporting for 100+ employees.

 [![Java](https://img.shields.io/badge/Java-17-orange)]()